ExGRPO: Learning to Reason from Experience: Methodology

 \paragraph{Experience Collection.} During training, we collect the model’s successful trajectories for each question in the batch.
 For a given question $q$ sampled from the dataset, the rollout policy $\pi_{\theta_{\text{old}}}$ generates $K$ trajectories, denoted as $\mathcal{G}_q^*=\{o^*_i\}_{i=1}^K$.
 We then compute the correctness rate $\mathrm{Acc}(q^*) = k/K$, where $k$ is the number of successful trajectories verified by the reward model.
 All successful rollouts are stored in the replay buffer $\mathcal{E}$, recorded as a mapping $q^* \mapsto \{o^*\}$.
 The associated correctness rate is saved together with the query and later used for experience partition.

-\paragraph{Experience Partition.} The replay buffer $\mathcal{E}$ is partitioned into buckets by each question's \textbf{latest} correctness rate $\mathrm{Acc}(q^*)$, with $q^*$ as the indexing key.
-This bucketing mechanism categorizes experiences by difficulty.
-To prevent overfitting on trivial cases, we introduce a \textit{Retired Set}: questions solved in all rollouts are removed from $\mathcal{E}$, ensuring optimization focuses on partially solved questions.
+\paragraph{Experience Partition.} The replay buffer $\mathcal{E}$ is partitioned into buckets by each question's \textbf{latest} correctness rate $\mathrm{Acc}(q^*)$, with $q^*$ as the indexing key. {Prior work \citep{grpolead} reweights advantages based on correctness rates, whereas we leverage them to bucket experiences by difficulty.} To prevent overfitting on trivial cases, we introduce a \textit{Retired Set}: questions solved in all rollouts are removed from $\mathcal{E}$, ensuring optimization focuses on partially solved questions. {\citet{reinforce-rej} also filters prompts by online correctness.
+In contrast, our retired-set strategy excludes mastered experience items.}

 \paragraph{Experience Selection.} During optimization, ExGRPO retrieves a mini-batch of experiential samples from partitioned buffer $\mathcal{E}$ in two steps:

 \textit{(1) Question Sampling.} To prioritize experiences described in Section~\ref{sec:retionale_exp_management}, each bucket is sampled with probability $p \propto \mathcal{N}(\mathrm{Acc}(q^*);~\mu,~\sigma=1)$, where $\mu$ is set to $0.5$ in practice.
 This ensures that medium-difficulty questions are sampled more often than trivially easy or mostly failed ones, allowing biases sampling towards the ``sweet spot'' questions.